Current Trustees

 Attachments area

-Joyoti Roy, Treasurer
+Joyoti Roy, Trustee

 Joyoti Roy is an arts manager and museum consultant.
 She has a Masters in art conservation from the National Museum Institute and was heading the Outreach Department of National Museum as a consultant until August 2017.
 She has worked with Intach, the Alkazi Foundation for the Arts, CSMVS Museum (formerly Prince of Wales Museum), Mumbai, National Culture Fund, Ministry of Culture, Govt of India and National Museum, Ministry of Culture, Govt of India.
 She is the India Clore Fellow to UK in 2017.
 Joyoti is also a Trustee of the Tram Arts Trust and has worked as an actor and singer with Jana Natya Manch from 2001 to 2014.
 She has worked with leading international museums such as the British Museum, London, Tate Gallery, London, SOAS, university of London and the J Paul Getty Trust, USA.
 She is also the Director of Achi Association India which is a company managing conservation of Himalayan Buddhist Heritage in Ladakh.
 Joyoti has been nominated by the Ministry of Culture on a national committee for devising a policy for conservation of artefacts in India.
 She advises on the Amar Mahal Museum, Jammu and Itihaas, New Delhi.